Aman172003/CoffeeShield/README.md

 🎯 Using Gemini API to know the causes of the particular disease

-🎯 Detailed cost analysis of growing crop explaining investment required and potential revenue generated along with suggesting other income sources

 🎯 Farmers' community section having chat option, QnA, and many more other features to make our platform interactive

 ## Scripts